crownchakra/crownchakra.github.io/_posts/2023-09-3-Hacking-Wifi-Credentials.md

 ## Section 5: Script to extract all the Wi-fi credentials stored in clear-text

-- To extract all the passwords, I used the `WifiPasswordExtractor.ps1` script to extract the information written in PowerShell.
+- I found handy script on github `WifiPasswordExtractor.ps1` to extract all the clear-text passwords.

 ```PS C:\WINDOWS\system32>.\WifiPasswordExtractor.ps1```